whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-08-Conscious-Box-June-2015-Review.md

 <DD>2 bottles at 2 fl.oz. each, Value $6.48</DD>
 </DL>

-<p>I'm not an energy drink consumer but since it's made with natural ingredients such as Ginger root, Ginseng, Black Elderberry Berries, and Green tea to name a few, I decided to try it.
-It's also 99.9% caffeine free, so that made the choice easier.
-The taste is sweet yet tart, and I found it a bit hard to finish the bottle.
-Maybe it's because I'm just not used to drinking energy drinks, they seem so concentrated.
-But if I was a constant consumer of these type of drinks, I'd totally go the natural route and these seem like the healthy choice to get.
-FYI, these two bottles have an expiration date of 08/15 so I guess I'll be drinking the second one soon.</p>
+<p>I'm not an energy drink consumer but this one is made with natural ingredients such as Ginger root, Ginseng, Black Elderberry Berries, and Green tea to name a few.
+It's also 99.9% caffeine free for those of you who are like me and are sensitive to caffeine.
+My two bottles have an expiration date that is next month, so I guess I'll be trying this soon.</p>
 <br>

 <center><img src='/images/ConsciousBoxJune2015Packets.jpg'></center>
 <DL>
-<DT>Egyptian Magic All Purpose Skin Cream</DT>
+<DT><a href="http://egyptianmagic.com" target="_blank">Egyptian Magic All Purpose Skin Cream</a></DT>
 <DD>Value $.50?</DD>
 </DL>

 <p>Oh how I dislike receiving foil packets in sub boxes.
 It just makes the box seem cheap and desperate and I'm a high maintenance gal that wants to be wowed and pampered.
 Especially when money has been spent.
 So no, this did not make me happy.
-I did try the product for the sake of this review though and since I wanted to be safe, I used it on my hands.
-The packets says to rub a moderate amount in your palms until it takes the form of oil, then apply on your skin.
-I don't like anything oily, so I can't say I'm in love with this moisturizer.</p>
+That aside, this product is actually available on <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a> and got great reviews.
+I myself found it to be a bit greasy for my taste, but that's just me.
+The packets says to rub a moderate amount in your palms until it takes the form of oil, then apply on your skin.</p>

 <DL>
-<DT>Nordic Naturals - Omega Boost in Creamy Lemon</DT>
+<DT><a href="http://www.nordicnaturals.com/en/Products/Product_Details/514/?ProdID=1711" target="_blank">Nordic Naturals - Omega Boost in Creamy Lemon</a></DT>
 <DD>Value $.50?</DD>
 </DL>

 <p>I grew up having to take fish oil as my parents believed it to be the magic elixir that will make you smart and healthy, mostly smart though.
 I wish they had this when I was younger, this tastes much better than fish oil.
-I'm not sure I'd be diligent enough to take this everyday though.
-I take gummy vitamins daily and it's so convenient and not to mention fun to eat and because of that I never forget to take them.</p>
+I'm not sure I'd be diligent enough to take this everyday though.</p>

 <DL>
-<DT>Vibrant Health - Super Natural Calcium</DT>
+<DT><a href="https://www.vibranthealth.com/super-natural-calcium/product-pages/super-natural-calcium" target="_blank">Vibrant Health - Super Natural Calcium</a></DT>
 <DD>Value $.50?</DD>
 </DL>

 <p>So this is in powder form and you're supposed to mix it into your beverage or food of choice.
-Again, I feel as though there are more convenient ways to take your daily needed calcium.
-Powder just seems too complicated to do in my busy mornings that I'll just end up forgetting or skipping it altogether.</p>
+I feel as though there are more convenient ways to take your daily needed calcium.
+Powder just seems too complicated to do in my busy mornings that I'll just end up forgetting or skipping it altogether.
+They do have this in tablet form if you're interested.</p>
 <br>

 <center><img src='/images/ConsciousBoxJune2015CandyTissue.jpg'></center>
 <DL>
-<DT>Supercandy - Bean flavored</DT>
+<DT><a href="https://www.snapsupercandy.com/store/#BEAN" target="_blank">Snap Infusion - Supercandy in Bean flavored</a></DT>
 <DD>Value $2</DD>
 </DL>

 <p>I've tried this in last month's Popsugar Must Have and they were good.
 This serves as a quick snack and is made from natural ingredients with functional benefits.
 I'm not sure about "Bean flavored" though, seems like an odd flavor to have.</p>

 <DL>
-<DT>Tissue</DT>
+<DT><a href="http://www.emeraldbrand.com/facial-tissue/" target="_blank">Emerald Brand - Facial Tissue Pack</a></DT>
-<DD>Value $1?</DD>
+<DD>Value $.47</DD>
 </DL>

-<p>Tissue packs are a necessity because I'm such a germaphobe, so I'm happy to try this brand.
-I find the tissues soft and didn't break easily.</p>
+<p>These tissues are soft and made with bagasse and bamboo, so no trees here!
+I have bamboo sheets and they are amazing so I'm happy to try bamboo tissues.
+I just might have to buy some more!</p>
 <br>

 <center><img src='/images/ConsciousBoxJune2015SugarEnzyme.jpg'></center>
 <DL>
-<DT>Sugar Packets</DT>
+<DT><a href="http://www.lakanto.com/products/lakanto-classic-individual-packs/" target="_blank">Lakanto Classic Sweeteners</DT>
-<DD>Value $.10?</DD>
+<DD>2 sample packets, Value $.5?</DD>
 </DL>

 <p>Sugar packets, really?
 Sigh.
-I'm not sure I can write more on how disappointed I am on these packet samples plus these are tiny.
-Even though I'll still try it, it might not be enough for me to build an opinion on it so this is another fail.</p>
+I'm not sure I can write more on how disappointed I am on these sample packets plus they're tiny.
+I'll still try it since it is Vegan, 100% Sugar Free, Gluten Free and Non-GMO but tastes just like sugar.
+But because of the sample sizes, it might not be enough for me to build an opinion on it so this is another fail.</p>

 <DL>
-<DT>Flora - Enzyme Blend</DT>
+<DT><a href="http://www.florahealth.com/product_conditions_usa.cfm?conditions_id=6&prod_id=295" target="_blank">Flora - Enzyme Blend</a></DT>
 <DD>A packet of 3 capsules, Value $.10?</DD>
 </DL>